puzzle/kubernetes-rsyslog-logging/README.md

 Centralized container logs with rsyslog server and Linux logger.

 ## purpose
 Provide kubernetes configuration to establish a centralized logging solution.
-Tested on minikube an kubernetes 1.8
+Tested with minikube and kubernetes 1.8

 * rsyslog server that takes logs and writes them to a log file for each host that sends logs.
 * example for a Docker container with overwritten command that sends it's log to the rsyslog server.